rust-bitcoin/rust-bitcoincore-rpc/client/README.md

 # License

-All code is licensed using the CC0 license, as per the LICENSE file.
+All code is licensed using the Open BSV license, as per the LICENSE file.